oblinger/HookAnchorApp/MY/PLAN/Fried.md

 - [ ] setup blink
 - [ ] Get logins for MyHealth

+- [ ] get all of Eli's videos to his system
 - [ ] Process mom's Eli educational funds.
 - [ ] passport